So who’s this guy “Marten” anyway?

 125 years ago

-Pine Marten habitat was common across Ontario 125 years ago when another pinery (an old name for a large pine forest managed for timber) became Algonquin Park.
+Pine Marten habitat was common across Ontario 125 years ago when another pinery (an old name for a large pine forest managed for timber) became Algonquin Provincial Park.

 Algonquin was established as a park in 1893, and the province began to manage the pine forests, lakes and watersheds, and habitat for animals.
 Just a few years later, the province of Ontario tried a different designation for the Temagami and Mississagi Forests, north and west of Algonquin.